 ALARM and STEP

 The declines in European wild bees and other insect pollinators were quantified by the ALARM project which also assessed the circumstances responsible for the observed losses including habitat loss, fragmentation, pesticides, invasives and climate change.
-Based on this work the STEP project is assessing the impacts pollinator declines are having on agriculture, biodiversity and wider society.
-STEP is developing mitigation strategies to ensure pollinators are protected and managed for sustainable pollination services.
+Based on this work the STEP project has assessed the impacts pollinator declines are having on agriculture, biodiversity and wider society.
+STEP also developed mitigation strategies to ensure pollinators are protected and managed for sustainable pollination services.

 The BEE SHOP research project has addressed specific issues relating to honey contamination by pesticides and treatments used to combat pests and pathogens in the hive.
 It has produced a manual for beekeepers on the best husbandry practices to preserve the hygiene of the hive and a number of outcomes on the potential to increase bee resistance to viruses and parasites.